ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

    ```
  {: screen}

-   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form `/dev/mapper/mpath n`, where `mpath n` is the WWID of the device.
+   The initial defaults section of the configuration file configures your system so that the names of the multipath devices are of the form `/dev/mapper/mpath n`, where `mpath n` is the WWID (World Wide Identifier) of the device.

 3. Save the configuration file and exit the editor, if necessary.
 4. Run the following command: